iobroker-community-adapters/ioBroker.hmip/README.md

 ## Special settings

 ### HMIP-DLD (Door Lock Drive)
-If you have assigned a PIN to the lock in HmIP app (Settings / Access authorizations) then the PIN needs to be set in the pin state of the devices objects
+If you have assigned a PIN to the lock in HmIP app (Settings / Access authorizations) then the PIN needs to be set in the pin state of the devices objects.
+Additionally please add "iobroker" client to the list of access control clients in HmIP app settings!

 ## Thanks
 * to @coreGreenberet for his python lib (https://github.com/coreGreenberet/homematicip-rest-api)